Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 There are two options to read/write to the local worker efficiently.
 The option that shares ramdisk with the client requires the memory limit of the client container to be higher than the amount of data it writes to the local ramdisk.
-Whereas the domain socket approach does not have this limitation but it consumes more CPU.
+The domain socket approach does not have this limitation but it consumes more CPU.

 #### Share ramdisk with clients